 You have the right to privacy.
 Information given to WCB will only be used for purposes under the Workers' Compensation Act and the Freedom of Information and Protection of Privacy Act.

 Taken from the WCB-Alberta Code of Rights and Conduct.
-Read the full policy.
+Read the full code.

 Service issues and concerns